-[availability of relevant information and access to the data in a convenient and suitable manner]

-What data are shared and with whom?
+[availability of relevant information and access to these data in a convenient and suitable manner] What data are shared and with whom?
 Addresses and coordinates of individual locations cannot be released without Confidentiality Agreements.
-DSG access data through RADAR or directly from York Stats.
+DSG access data through RADAR or directly from Scottish government.

-Contact details for data source queries:
+Contact details for data source gueries: